YYChristopher/AQI-and-social-media/README.md

 Code of analysis in the Paper for linear fixed effects and nonlinear fixed effects.

 ### mediation
-Code of analysis in the Paper for causal links and mediation effects.
-For experimental data in analysis of mediation effects, are not publicly available for personal reasons.
-If you would like to receive the data, please contact the corresponding author with reasonable requests.
+Code of analysis in the Paper for causal and mediation effects.
+The experiment data are not publicly available for privacy issue.
+If you would like to access the data, please contact the corresponding author.